-Reflection and Metaphor as an Empowering Approach for E-learning in Challenging Situations: The case of Experiential Learning During the Covid-19 Outbreak
+Reflection and Metaphor as an Empowering Approach for E-learning in Challenging Situations: A Case Study of Experiential Learning During the COVID-19 Pandemic

 Tamar Darvish and Dassi Postan-Aizik

-Department of Social Work, Yezreel Valley Collage, Israel
+Department of Social Work, Yezreel Valley College, Israel

 Abstract

-The purpose of this study was to explore the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.
+The purpose of this study is to explore the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.

-The research questions explored: a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of a difficult experience.
+The research questions explore: a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of difficult experiences.

+Keywords:

-TO BE COMPLEATED
+TO BE COMPLETED

-introduction
+Introduction

 As in many countries around the world, higher education institutions in Israel moved classes online during the COVID-19 outbreak.
-The shift to online learning posed a unique challenge for instructors that teach classes and workshops that combine theory and practice, since this kind of experiential learning is closely tied to in person human interaction such as relationship building and group dynamics.
-Building on the case of a course aimed at preparing undergraduate Social Work students to facilitate group interventions in the department of social work at the Yezreel Valley College, this qualitative study explores the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.
-This course is designed to guide students to be proficient in theory and practice by combining formal learning with experiential components.
+The shift to online learning posed a unique challenge for instructors who teach classes and workshops that combine theory and practice, since this kind of experiential learning is closely tied to in-person human interaction, relationship building, and group dynamics.
+This qualitative study is based on the case of a course for undergraduate students in the department of social work at the Yezreel Valley College (YVC) in Israel.
+This course is designed to guide students to facilitate group interventions, and to make them proficient in theory and practice through a combination of formal learning and experiential components.
+This study explores the experiences and perceptions of students in this course who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.

 To respond to the challenges involved in shifting the course online, the authors, who were among the instructors of the course at the time, used reflection and metaphor as a framework for an assignment to prepare and empower students for the challenging task of group facilitation.
-There is abundant research regarding the use of reflection to guide student education in practice learning in many professions (Schön, 1983; 1987) as well as a body of research regarding the use of reflection in social work practice.
-However, most of the literature relates to the process of reflection-on-action that takes place after an activity is finished or reflection-in action which occurs when the activity is being done, or reflection-for- action concentrates on analyzing the outcomes of the first two and formulating conclusions for future practice.
+There is abundant research regarding the use of reflection to guide student education in practice-based learning in many professions (Schön 1991, 1987) as well as a body of research regarding the use of reflection in social work practice.
+However, most of the literature relates to the process of reflection-on-action after completing an activity, reflection-in-action during the activity, or reflection-for- action, which involves analyzing the outcomes of the first two types of reflection and formulating conclusions for future practice.
 Few studies have examined the process of reflection-before-action, and none have done so in the context of social work studies.
-The research questions explored: a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of a difficult experience.
+The research questions explored: a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of difficult experiences.

 Theoretical Background

-The Impact of Covid-19 on Students in Higher Education
+The impact of COVID-19 on students in higher education

-Since the outbreak of COVID-19, on December 12, 2019, and the World Health Organization's (2020) declaration of a pandemic caused by the coronavirus, the realities of life of millions of people worldwide have changed.
-Governments have declared a state of emergency and adopted a series of stringent measures to promote physical distancing, people were instructed to isolate themselves from others, and neighborhoods, cites, or entire districts were quarantined to break the contagion chain.
-In a recent review on the implications of lockdowns, Brooks et al. (2020) reported negative psychological effects, some evolving into post-traumatic symptoms.
-Moreover, at the beginning of the COVID-19 outbreak, Wang et al. (2020) and Cao et al. (2020) found that Chinese residents experienced symptoms of depression, anxiety, and stress at medium to high intensity.
+Since the outbreak of COVID-19 on December 12, 2019, and the World Health Organization's (2020) declaration of a pandemic caused by the coronavirus, the realities of life of millions of people worldwide have changed.
+Many governments declared a state of emergency and adopted a series of stringent measures to break the contagion chain.
+People were instructed to physically distance and isolate themselves from others.
+Neighborhoods, cites, or entire districts were placed under quarantine or lockdown.
+At the beginning of the COVID-19 outbreak, Wang et al. (2020) and Cao et al. (2020) found that residents of China experienced symptoms of depression, anxiety, and stress at medium to high intensity.
+In a broad review of recent literature, Brooks et al. (2020) reported widespread negative psychological effects of the lockdowns, some of which evolved into post-traumatic symptoms.